 While you can’t make everyone’s job stimulating, you can assign work that interests them.
 Keep your top employees happy so they don’t decide to leave for greener pastures.

 After a few months in your role, you should have enough information about the organization to make changes.
-It’s important not to change too much too soon.
-People tend to be set in their ways, and they may be resistant to change.
-You can ease their minds by starting slowly.
+It’s important to:

 Of course, you should keep other senior managers and colleagues in the C-suite apprised of your results.
 And make sure that your changes don’t negatively impact other departments.
 There’s no quicker way to ruin a working relationship than by making someone else’s job harder.